reactjs/react.dev/content/docs/hooks-effect.md

 ## Next Steps {#next-steps}

 Congratulations!
-This was a long page, but hopefully by the end most of your questions about effects were answered.
+This was a long page, but hopefully, by the end most of your questions about effects were answered.
 You've learned both the State Hook and the Effect Hook, and there is a *lot* you can do with both of them combined.
 They cover most of the use cases for classes -- and where they don't, you might find the [additional Hooks](/docs/hooks-reference.html) helpful.

 We're also starting to see how Hooks solve problems outlined in [Motivation](/docs/hooks-intro.html#motivation).
 We've seen how effect cleanup avoids duplication in `componentDidUpdate` and `componentWillUnmount`, brings related code closer together, and helps us avoid bugs.
 We've also seen how we can separate effects by their purpose, which is something we couldn't do in classes at all.

-At this point you might be questioning how Hooks work.
+At this point, you might be questioning how Hooks work.
 How can React know which `useState` call corresponds to which state variable between re-renders?
-How does React "match up" previous and next effects on every update? **On the next page we will learn about the [Rules of Hooks](/docs/hooks-rules.html) -- they're essential to making Hooks work.**
+How does React "match up" previous and next effects on every update? **On the next page, we will learn about the [Rules of Hooks](/docs/hooks-rules.html) -- they're essential to making Hooks work.**